honeycombio/honeycomb-opentelemetry-swift/DEVELOPING.md

 xcode-select --install
 ```

-Install `swift-format` for auto-formatting.
-Note: Xcode 16.0 and later will include this pre-installed.
+If you are on Xcode 16.0 or later, `swift-format` is pre-installed.
+But if you are on an earlier
+version, you can install it manually with brew.

 ```sh
 brew install swift-format